Look for patterns and trends

 Make sure you’re analysing any patterns in your data.
 For example:

-- Are exclusions increasing or decreasing?
+- Are suspensions/exclusions increasing or decreasing?

-- Children from certain ethnic groups, such as Gypsy/Roma, travellers of Irish heritage, and Caribbean pupils
+Pupils with special educational needs (SEN) Children who qualify for free school meals Children from certain ethnic groups, such as Gypsy/Roma, travellers of Irish heritage, and Caribbean pupils Boys or